DETAILED ACTION

 With respect to Claim 2, the combination of STROPE and BURGER disclose the method of claim 1.

-STROPE further discloses wherein for each output page, selecting the respective corresponding input page comprises determining for each of the input pages a respective associated indicator that characterizes the input page; and selecting the input page for assignment to the output page comprises: comparing of the associated respective indicators of multiple input pages with the priority related to the level of the one or more destination data pages being associated with the output page, and determining one input page among the multiple input pages, which itself or the reversibly transformed version thereof satisfies the priority, as the selected input page (¶[0018] – “The write prioritizer 114 may determine the priority level by checking a data map, or list, of pages that indicates whether a selected page has a fast programming time or a slow programming time.
+STROPE further discloses wherein for each output page, selecting the respective corresponding input page comprises determining for each of the input pages a respective associated indicator that characterizes the input page; and selecting the input page for assignment to the output page comprises: comparing of the associated respective indicators of multiple input pages with the priority related to the level of the one or more destination data pages being associated with the output page, and determining one input page among the multiple input pages, which the one input page or the reversibly transformed version thereof satisfies the priority, as the selected input page (¶[0018] – “The write prioritizer 114 may determine the priority level by checking a data map, or list, of pages that indicates whether a selected page has a fast programming time or a slow programming time.
 The data map may be stored in a memory, such as the buffer memory 116 or the memory 106, and may include a list of pages and an indicator of a priority level associated with each page, where the indicator of the priority level is based on a programming time associated with the associated page”; ¶[0020] – “The priority level of a write request may be determined based on a type of data, an indicator from the host, an amount of the volatile memory 106 filled, an amount of the buffer memory 116 filled, a fill rate of either buffer, or any combination thereof.
 Further, the flash memory controller 102 may be configured to receive, via the host interface 105, an indicator of a user selectable setting to initially store all data to pages associated with a fast programming time”).

 BURGER further discloses wherein the priority is based on the memory reliability optimization goal (¶[0039 – “more powerful codes or lower code rates can be employed for the pages that need improved reliability”; ¶[0047] – “a lower page level can be encoded at a higher code rate than the middle and upper page levels (or vice versa).
 In one variation, some page levels with sufficient reliability may not be encoded at all”).